-The battery drawer is also used to switch the hearing aid on and off.
-To save battery life, make sure your hearing aid is switched off when you are not wearing it.
-If you wish to return to the standard settings of the hearing aid, simply open and close the battery drawer (quick reset).
+The battery drawer is used to turn the hearing aid ON and OFF.
+To save battery life, make sure your hearing aid is turned OFF when you are not wearing it.
+When you turn ON the hearing aid, it will play a jingle.
+When you turn it OFF, it will play four descending tones.

+If you wish to return to the standard settings of the hearing aid, simply open and close the battery drawer.